- Grow Your Medical Or Healthcare Business Online With WordPress

-Today, more than ever, businesses in the health and medical sector must work harder than ever to remain competitive.
-Not only do you have to be fully involved in the community you serve, you must also develop and maintain an active digital presence.
-This includes having an effective website and searching for better ways to promote your practice online.
+Now, more than ever, businesses in the health and medical sector must work harder than ever to remain competitive.
+Not only do you have to become more involved in the community you serve, you must also maintain an active digital presence.
+This includes having a website and learning how to better market your services online.

-As well as spending money advertising offline on local newspapers, ads in industry publications and magazines, radio and tv, etc., businesses in the medical or health-related industry are now also finding that increasingly larger amounts of their marketing budget need to be allocated to develop and manage a website that drives leads, engages visitors, outranks the competition in search engines and social media, and helps them gain a wider reach online.
+As well as spending money marketing offline, businesses in the medical-related industry are now also finding that they need to delegate a larger amount of their marketing budget to developing and managing a website that brings in prospects, engages visitors, outperforms the competition in search engines and social media, and helps create a wider marketing exposure online.

-This means that your site not only has to look professional, your web pages have to be fast-loading, and your site has to be easy to navigate, but it’s also important to keep in mind that the needs of the website will change in time and some aspects may need to be updated frequently.
-This requires having a well-developed website and content management strategy.
+This means that your website not only has to look professional, your pages have to be fast-loading, and be easy to navigate, but it’s also important to keep in mind that your site’s needs may change in time and sections will need to be updated frequently.
+This requires having a sound website and content management strategy.

-Another problem that medical-related businesses face with their websites (and all other businesses for that matter), is that your site has only about thirty seconds or less to provide visitors what they need or they will find what they are looking for elsewhere.
+Another problem that health-related organizations face with their websites (as do other businesses for that matter), is that your site has an average of thirty seconds or less to help visitors find what they are looking for or they will go elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”

-Opportunities For Health Services Providers In The Online Economy
+Opportunities For The Health Profession In The Digital Economy

-As well as facing significant business and technology changes, there are also loads of online opportunities available for medical or health practices that are willing to evolve to meet the challenges of the digital economy and think outside the box in terms of marketing themselves better online.
+As well as facing many new business and technology changes, there are also loads of online opportunities available for health-related practices that can evolve to meet online demands and who can think outside the box in terms of improving their online marketing skills.

-For more information about the benefits and advantages of using WordPress, see the articles below:
+For more information about the benefits and advantages of using the WordPress Content Management System, see these articles:

-- Learn How A Poorly Designed Web Site Can Lose You Business And What To Do About It
+- Learn Why A Poorly Built Web Site Can Cost You Business And What To Do About It

-This section looks at how to improve your medical website and get better results.
-We will look at what pages your website needs, what content works best, your layout and navigation structure, etc.
+This section explains how to improve your website and get better results.
+We show you what pages you need, what content you need, suggestions for improving your site’s layout and navigation, etc.

-If you need assistance or help planning your website, visit this page: The Website Planning Process: A Basic Blueprint For Non-Technical Business Owners
+If you need help with website planning, read this article: Planning A Web Site: A Practical Guide For Non-Technical Business Owners

-All business websites need several basic web pages.
-Let’s discuss these.
+All websites need some essential web pages.
+Let’s take a look at these.

-It’s essential to have a page that describes your services and any products that you offer.
-Depending on which area you specialize in, your page could include services like:
+It’s essential to have a page that lists your products or services.
+Depending on which area of health or medical services you specialize in, this page can include services such as:

-- Medicine & Surgery – e.g. pain management, pulmonology endocrinology, plastic surgery, geriatric medicine, rheumatology, endoscopy, optometry palliative care, etc.
+- Medicine & Surgery – e.g. anaesthetics, pulmonology blood disorders, cancer, aged care, rheumatology, endoscopy, ophtalmology surgical outpatients, etc.

-- Dentistry – e.g. cosmetic dentistry, holistic dentistry, cleaning services, teeth whitening, dental braces, emergency dental, etc.
+- Dentistry – e.g. general dentistry, holistic dentistry, oral health, restorations, dental braces, emergency dentistry, etc.

 - Cardiology – e.g. cardiac patient education, coronary care

-- Prenatal/Neonatal – e.g. obstetrics, maternity services, etc.
+- Prenatal/Postnatal – e.g. birth suites, midwifery, etc.

-- Child Health – paediatrics, child development, children services, etc.
+- Child Health services – paediatrics, child development, children services, etc.

-- Diagnostic services – breast screens, lung screening, medical imaging, pap smears, MRI scanning, allergy testing, etc.
+- Diagnostic services – breast screens, skin cancer, oral health, pap smears, MRI scanning, food allergy testing, etc.

-- Pathology services – lab testing and analysis, emergency pathology testing, food and water testing, speech pathology, etc
+- Pathology – lab testing and analysis, routine pathology testing, fine-needle aspiration biopsy, speech pathology, etc

 - Counselling – mental health, alcohol, tobacco & other drug counselling, domestic abuse, diet and nutrition counselling, social work services

-- Alternative treatments – acupuncture, reflexology, reiki, yoga, osteopathy, hypnosis, etc.
+- Alternative therapies – acupuncture, reflexology, natural therapy, tai chi, chiropractic, hypnosis, etc.

-Make sure to list all of the services you provide.
-Educate your visitors about the benefits of using your services and why they should choose you.
+Make sure to list all of the services you provide, not just the ones you specialize in.
+Provide your visitors with information that will educate them about the benefits of using these services and why they should book an appointment.

-This page should give a description of your business and what your business stands for, its unique approach, causes supported, etc.
+The ‘About Us’ page should give a description of your business and explain to visitors what it stands for, its unique approach, philanthropy, etc.

-It’s important to mention any professional awards, recognitions, certifications, accreditations, associations, publications, etc., that can be used to promote your medical, dental, chiropractic, surgery services, etc. and position yourself above other competitors.
+It should also mention any medical or health-related awards, accreditations, recognitions, certifications, associations, publications, etc., that could be used to promote your medical, dental, chiropractic, surgery services, etc. and set yourself above other competitors.

-(List all of your industry awards recognitions, certifications, accreditations, publications, associations, etc. in your About Us page.
+(List all of your awards recognitions, accreditations, certifications, publications, associations, etc. in your About Us page.
 Image source: squaremedical.com.au)

-If you are looking for quicker, easier and cheaper ideas to sell more products or services online and get people to engage more on your site, then help prospects get to know, like and trust you, your team and your business better.
+Are you searching for simple ideas to sell more products online or get prospective clients to stay longer on your site?
+Then one of the things you can do, is help your prospects get to know, like and trust your business better.

-Your business needs to be relatable.
-A great way to do that is to have a page that introduces your staff.
-It should include a photo and a mini biography.
-Since most visitors will not tend to be well-versed in medical terms it should tell who they are and what their specialties are.
-You may also want to explain what those specialized areas do.
-It can also include social buttons that will allow your prospective clients to follow individual staff members on their social pages.
+You want prospects to relate to your business.
+A great way to do that is to have a page that introduces your employees.
+It should include a photo and a mini bio.
+Since most visitors won’t be very well-versed in medical or health-related terms your descriptions should tell who they are and what their specialties are.
+It should also explain what those specialized areas mean.
+This page can also include social buttons so your visitors can follow individual team members on their social networks.

-In this page, make sure to outline your person’s expertise, why they are an invaluable asset to your team, and more importantly, how they can help add value to your clients’ business.
+In this page, don’t be afraid to show the human side of your people with personal stories, hobbies, etc., but make sure to outline each person’s expertise and qualifications, how their skills contribute to the success of your team, and more importantly, how they will help add value to your clients’ business.

-This is a listing of career opportunities available within the practice.
-This page can include training provided, benefits, professional development, etc. You can include case studies of trainees who have risen within your organization and information about career opportunities in the health or medical-related industry.
+This is a listing of job or career opportunities within your company.
+This page would include type of training provided, employee benefits, professional development, social activities promoted or encouraged by your business, etc. You can also include stories of recruits who have established a solid career path thanks to your business and information such as the job outlook and upcoming career opportunities in the medical or health-related industry.

-Also include a positions available section in this page.
-If there are no positions currently available, consider inviting people to return periodically to the page, join your updates list, follow your social pages, etc.
+Also include a positions available section in your page.
+If there are no positions currently available, consider inviting people to return periodically to the page, join your contact list, follow you on social media, etc.

 Case Studies And Testimonials

-Testimonials from past clients and case studies are a great way to attract prospective clients and showcase your services.
-By adding a page with case studies and reviews from clients, you will also help to provide visitors social proof online for your business.
+Case studies and testimonials from previous clients are a great way to attract prospective clients and showcase your services.
+Adding a web page with case studies and client reviews also provides social proof online.

-(Add a page to your site with case studies and reviews from clients.
-Image sourced from: arrowsmiledental.com)
+(Add a page to your site with client reviews and case studies.
+Image source: arrowsmiledental.com)

 - Telephone number